2008 Chinese milk scandal: Victims

 On 17 September 2008, Health Minister Chen Zhu stated tainted milk formula had "sickened more than 6,200 children, and that more than 1,300 others, mostly newborns, remain hospitalized with 158 suffering from acute kidney failure".
 By 23 September, about 54,000 children were reported to be sick and four had died.
 An additional 10,000 cases were reported from the provinces by 27 September.
 A World Health Organization official said 82% of the children made ill were 2 years of age or below.
-The Hong Kong Centre for Food Safety said that 99 percent of the victims were aged under 3 years.
+The Hong Kong Centre for Food Safety said that 99 per cent of the victims were aged under 3 years.
 Ten Hong Kong children were diagnosed with kidney problems, at least four cases were detected in Macau, and six in Taiwan.
 Non-human casualties included a lion cub and two baby orangutans which had been fed Sanlu infant formula at Hangzhou Zoo.

 The government said on 8 October it would no longer issue updated figures "because it is not an infectious disease, so it's not absolutely necessary for us to announce it to the public".
 Reuters compiled figures reported by local media across the country, and said the toll stood at nearly 94,000 at the end of September, excluding municipalities.
 Notably, 13,459 children had been affected in Gansu, Reuters quoted Xinhua saying Henan had reported over 30,000 cases, and Hebei also had nearly 16,000 cases.

 In late October, the government announced health officials had surveyed 300,000 Beijing families with children less than 3 years old.
 It disclosed approximately 74,000 families had a child who had been fed melamine-tainted milk, but did not reveal how many of those children had fallen ill as a result.